isomerpages/moe-northvistapri/_parents-and-students/Information for Parents/Assessments.md

 | P5     | 10%     | 15%     | 15%     | 60%     |
 | P6     | 0%       | 0%      | 100%   | NA       |

+**2. Absence from Examinations**

+All students must be punctual for the examinations.
+Students who are unwell should rest at home and not sit for the assessments.
+They should see a doctor to obtain a Medical Certificate (MC).
+The assessment results for students who are absent during the assessments and covered by MCs will pro-rated accordingly.
+There will not be any makeup for written examinations.
+However, for the oral exam, the school will on a case by case basis allow students to sit for the oral exam.

+Should a student be absent without a valid reason, zero marks will be awarded.

 Further details to be updated accordingly.
 *   P3 Assessment Topics, Format & Schedule
 *   P4 Assessment Topics, Format & Schedule